 The duo, Janus Friis and Niklas Zennstrom, always lived on the edge and seemed never tired of relentlessly creating revolutionary (even when legally translated, thanks to the so many lawsuits that were filed against them for different violations) products and IPs until a stealth break up, around November 2010, shortly after they raised a second fund of $165 million for Skype in 2010.
-Even after that Janus has been active investing, supporting and creating innovative products and product based start-ups.
+Even, after that Janus has been active in investing, supporting and creating innovative products and product-based start-ups.

 Some strangely interesting and probably less known facts about Janus Friis are:

 1. Friis, a high school dropout who taught himself computer skills on his first job, was hired by Mr.Zennstrom to head the customer service at Tele2, a Swedish telecommunications firm.
 That’s where they first met.